The JKU medical degree program is a Bachelor's-Master's program.Medicine

 From the online registration procedure to paying tuition fees - here you will find everything you need to know to help you take your first step to enroll!

-After completing your undergraduate degree, you can continue your education by pursuing an advanced degree:
+After completing your undergraduate degree, you can continue your education by pursuing a Master's degree in Human Medicine and earn the title Dr. med. univ.

 Similar Degree Programs